As this socio-professional scenario continues to evolve despite an uncertain economic crisis, work-from-home pops up as the toast of the town.

 Also, being in sole control of the workflow can be frustrating.
 If you’re handling more than 3 different clients at a time, you will go bonkers.
 If you don’t handle any, you will go bankrupt.

-However, Kevin’s approach towards remote business can be inspirational to many budding architects.
+However, Kevin’s approach toward remote business can be inspirational to many budding architects.
 He understands the importance of fair distribution of work in a successful business.
 That’s why he has employed 5 other architects across the U.S.

 Whenever the firm is handed a large-scale project, the team takes it on without going through the hassle of employing fresh talent.
-Meetings are held for hours without any interruptions without overhead expenses, all thanks to Skype.
+Meetings are held for hours without any interruptions and without overhead expenses, all thanks to Skype.

 The secret behind low fixed costs

 Quite frankly, thousands of architects have clung on to home-based practices since the disastrous employment crisis that began in the early 80s, and this transition is popularly known as a “safety net.”